metacurb/Supports.js/readme.md

 supports.websqldatabase
 supports.webworkers
 ```
-> ***NOTE** Supports.js checks to see if touchEvents are supported within a device browser.
+> ***NOTE** Supports.js checks to see if Touch events are supported within a device browser.
 It relies on the browser to detect if touch support is available.
 It does **NOT** check to see if the device itself is a touch device.*

 ## License